iStock

 Customer satisfaction has dropped in 2017 across all areas J.D.
 Powers measures— with the steepest fall in customer service, down 26 points.
 Now, fewer than half of customers, just 46 percent, say they have exceptional customer support — dropping from 50 percent in 2016.

-As more people buy smart products, attempting to link them to their routers, and of course the internet, they need hand-holding.
-While they're apt to contact a product's customer support department first, the internet service provider is likely to be next — the very people who normally provide the routers in the home.
+As more people buy smart products and attempt to link them to their routers and, of course, the internet, they need hand-holding.
+While they're apt to contact a product's customer support department first, the internet service provider is likely to be next—the very people who normally provide the routers in the home.

 "As wireless device technology continues its rapid growth, consumers need to be able to rely on their wireless router when accessing the internet," said Peter Cunningham, Technology, Media, and Telecommunications Practice Lead at J.D.
 Power in a statement.